jamesbvaughan/jamesbvaughan.com/content/posts/timothy-gu.md

 My mom had this DVD that she wanted to convert to a format that could be shared to my grandparents, so she asked me to take a look at it.

-"I found this open source tool called ffmpeg which seemed like the perfect tool for this, but the problem was that ffmpeg was really badly documented and very complex.
+"I found this open source tool called FFmpeg which seemed like the perfect tool for this, but the problem was that FFmpeg was really badly documented and very complex.
 I knew that it was the right tool for the task, but didn't know how to use it.
 After a lot of work, I finally figured it out, but I didn't want other people to have to go through that.

 "That kind of began my journey into open source:
-I wrote up the documentation for what I had done on the ffmpeg wiki and then started trying to contribute to the official documentation.
+I wrote up the documentation for what I had done on the FFmpeg wiki and then started trying to contribute to the official documentation.

-"It wasn't really _coding_ because it was just fixing documentation and typos, but around that same time, I decided to start trying to learn to read the code for ffmpeg in order to actually understand how it works.
+"It wasn't really _coding_ because it was just fixing documentation and typos, but around that same time, I decided to start trying to learn to read the code for FFmpeg in order to actually understand how it works.
-This got me started learning C, which ffmpeg is written in.
+This got me started learning C, which FFmpeg is written in.
-I got stuck when I came to pointers because I had no idea how they worked, so I started reading more of ffmpeg's code which exposed me to how they actually used C and used pointers and stuff like that.
+I got stuck when I came to pointers because I had no idea how they worked, so I started reading more of FFmpeg's code which exposed me to how they actually used C and used pointers and stuff like that.

 "For a few months, I didn't really write any code myself,